top of page

 Basic statistics and results month by month:

-Illustration 2: Basic statistics and results of the IBS Master strategy month by month
+Illustration 2: Basic statistics and results of the IBS Master strategy, month by month (by closed trades).

-Illustration 2: Basic statistics and results of the IBS Master strategy month by month
+Illustration 2: Basic statistics and results of the IBS Master strategy, month by month (by closed trades).

 Click the button to see the latest backtest: